ViennaRNA/ViennaRNA/doc/source/tutorial/RNAfold.rst

   $ RNAfold --shape=rna.shape --shapeMethod=D < rna.seq

-A small compilation of reference data taken from Hajdin et al. 2013 is available online https://weeks.chem.unc.edu/data-files/ShapeKnots_DATA.zip.
+A small compilation of reference data taken from :cite:t:`hajdin:2013` is available online https://weeks.chem.unc.edu/data-files/ShapeKnots_DATA.zip.
 However, the included reference structures are only available in connect (``.ct``) format and require conversion into dot-bracket notation to compare them against predicted structures with ``RNAfold``.